BattMoTeam/BattMo/Documentation/controlinput.rst

    schedule.control = control;

 We have to setup a model and an initial state.
 We use the function :battmo:`setupModelFromJson` to setup the model from a given json input.
-We load our sample input function, see source :battmofile:`here<Examples/jsondatafiles/sample_input.json>`.
-We replace the :code:`Control` field with a structure with a :code:`controlPolicy` given by a control current.
-The control model used here will then be :battmo:`ControlModel`.
-We change the initial state of charge value so that we do not hit the upper current voltage value (the one given in the sample json is 0.99).
+We load the sample input function we have used before, see source :battmofile:`here<Examples/jsondatafiles/sample_input.json>`.
+We replace the :code:`Control` field with a structure with a :code:`controlPolicy` given by a current control (:code:`CC`).
+We change the initial state of charge value (SOC) to 0.5 so that we do not hit the upper current voltage value (the SOC given in the sample json is 0.99).

 .. code:: matlab